Rating: ![]()

 Framing the story as a flashback is a smart move.
 It gives existing fans something original and meaty instead of an oversimplified recap.
 At the same time, the story makes marginally more sense to a viewer not familiar with the series, and it also allows for a jump forward to a satisfying finale.
 Of course, the entire plot is still rather vague and hard to follow, and although dropping back out of the flashback makes for a good end, it bypasses a lot of character development and isn't a real conclusion.
 Given the limited time, however, it does a remarkably good job of offering fans something worthwhile without totally alienating other viewers.

 The characterization and drama are in the same situation.
 It isn't long enough to build much empathy if you aren't already familiar with the cast, but the emotional drama is straightforward enough to follow if you're not.
 The story focuses on young Katsumi's unpleasant introduction into the world of the supernatural.
-Katsumi's mother, the violent Kiddy, and the more sympathetic Nami are the only other characters with any significant screen time--a nice limited selection given the large ensemble cast to choose from.
+The violent Kiddy, the more sympathetic Nami, and Katsumi's mother are the only other characters with any significant screen time--a nice limited selection given the large ensemble cast to choose from.

 Katsumi's difficulty in accepting the role fate has given her is the heart of the story and the strong point of the characterization.
 She reacts believably to both the demon-induced trauma and the oft-used "hidden family history of magic powers" situation.
-Her coming to grips with these things isn't rushed or overly drawn out.
-The other characters are distinctive and, in a pleasing change of pace from other stylish horror anime, they're not overly morose.
+Her coming to grips with these things is neither rushed nor overly drawn out.
+The other characters are distinctive and, in a pleasing change of pace from other stylish horror anime, they're not morose.

 All that said, Silent Möbius is primarily a movie about style.
-It blends the complementary genres of traditional cyberpunk and the subtler side of monster horror into a concrete, well-visualized reality.
-The sights of Tokyo in the 2020s are rendered in detailed and realistic background art--everything from densely populated cityscapes to slightly alien skylines to simple hotel rooms.
+It blends the complementary genres of traditional cyberpunk and the subtler side of monster horror into a coherent, well-visualized reality.
+The sights of Tokyo in the 2020s are rendered in detailed and realistic background art--everything from densely-populated cityscapes, to slightly-alien skylines, to simple hotel rooms.
 Its cyberpunk world feels more livable than many--there are sunny days, well-lit rooms, and traffic jams in addition to endless seas of skyscrapers and rainy, neon-filled nights.

 On the opposite end of the spectrum, the monster designs are original and appropriately creepy.
 The creatures are animated as solid yet ever-mutating things not entirely bound by the laws of this world, regurgitating new limbs, emerging from walls, or vanishing suddenly.